TempleDSS/LEADING/README.md

 ## Project Website for Mapping Black Philly Art

 This is a first draft of Hugo website for this project.
-L

-EADING Fellows will document the workflow here and add further content about Wikidata, Mapping, and 3D modeling of public art.
+LEADING Fellows will document the workflow here and add further content about Wikidata, Mapping, and 3D modeling of public art.

 ## Editing